LOADING ...

 And the girls all that I had what it takes,

-When up a man with a big cigar.
+up steps a man with a big cigar.
 He said.
 "Come here, kid.

 I'm gonna you a star."